NEC SX: History

 The first models, the SX-1 and SX-2, were announced in April 1983, and released in 1985.
-The SX-2 was the first computer to exceed 1 gigaflop.
+The SX-2 was the first computer to exceed 1 GigaFLOPS (FLOPS).
 The SX-1 and SX-1E were less powerful models offered by NEC.

 The SX-3 was announced in 1989, and shipped in 1990.
 The SX-3 allows parallel computing using both SIMD and MIMD.
 It also switched from the ACOS-4 based SX-OS, to the AT&T System V UNIX-based SUPER-UX operating system.
 In 1992 an improved variant, the SX-3R, was announced.
 A SX-3/44 variant was the fastest computer in the world between 1992-1993 on the TOP500 list.
 It had LSI integrated circuits with 20,000 gates per IC with a per-gate delay time of 70 picoseconds, could house 4 arithmetic processors with up to 4 sharing the same main memory, and up to several processors to achieve up to 22 GFLOPS of performance, with 1.37 GFLOPS of performance with a single processor.
 100 LSI ICs were housed in a single multi chip module to achieve 2 million gates per module.
 The modules were watercooled.

 The SX-4 series was announced in 1994, and first shipped in 1995.
+The SX-4 was the first supercomputer to achieve 1 TeraFLOPS (TFLOPS) performance.
 Since the SX-4, SX series supercomputers are constructed in a doubly parallel manner.
 A number of central processing units (CPUs) are arranged into a parallel vector processing node.
 These nodes are then installed in a regular SMP arrangement.

 The SX-5 was announced and shipped in 1998, with the SX-6 following in 2001, and the SX-7 in 2002.
 Starting in 2001, Cray marketed the SX-5 and SX-6 exclusively in the US, and non-exclusively elsewhere for a short time.

 The Earth Simulator, built from SX-6 nodes, was the fastest supercomputer from June 2002 to June 2004 on the LINPACK benchmark, achieving 35.86 TFLOPS.
-As of 2020, 3 Nvidia RTX 2080 Ti graphics cards can deliver comparable performance, at 14 TFLOPS per card.
 The SX-9 was introduced in 2007 and discontinued in 2015.

 Tadashi Watanabe has been NEC's lead designer for the majority of SX supercomputer systems.
 For this work he received the Eckert–Mauchly Award in 1998 and the Seymour Cray Computer Engineering Award in 2006.

 Hardware

+CPU architecture

+The NEC SX Vector Engine (VE) is a vector processor, and each VE core has a Scalar Processing Unit (SPU) with 64 scalar registers of 64 bits, and a Vector Processing Unit (VPU) with 64 vector registers (of up to 256 bits in the SX-Aurora TSUBASA).
+The SPU implements in hardware the IEEE 754's quadruple-precision floating-point format, and every instruction is 64-bit long.

+SX systems

 Each system has multiple models, and the following table lists the most powerful variant of each system.
 Further certain systems have revisions, identified by a letter suffix.